-- Your doctor suspects you have a complication related to prostatitis, such as an abscess.
+- Your doctor thinks that you might have a problem related to prostatitis, such as an abscess.

 - Complete blood count (CBC).

-- Computed tomography (CT) scan or magnetic resonance imaging (MRI) of your pelvic area.
+- A CT scan or MRI of your pelvic area.

-Treatment for prostatitis usually begins with taking an antibiotic for several weeks.
-If you begin to feel better, you may have to take the medicine for 2 to 3 months.
-If you do not get better while taking antibiotics, more tests may be done.
+Treatment for chronic prostatitis usually starts with taking an antibiotic for several weeks.
+If you start to feel better, you may keep taking the medicine for a longer time.
+If you don't get better while taking antibiotics, more tests may be done.

-You may need to try more than one treatment.
-There isn't a standard treatment that works well for all men.
+You may need to try more than one treatment for chronic prostatitis.
+There isn't a standard treatment that works well for everyone.
+Treatments may include:

-- Antibiotics are tried first.
-If your symptoms do not improve, treatment with these medicines is usually stopped.
+- Antibiotics.
+These are tried first.
+If your symptoms don't improve, treatment with these medicines is usually stopped.

-- Muscle relaxants and alpha-blockers may be used if muscle spasms are causing pain or problems urinating.
+- Alpha-blockers.
+These may be used if muscle spasms are causing pain or problems with urinating.

-- Medicines to reduce inflammation, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may relieve pain.
+- Medicines to reduce inflammation, such as nonsteroidal anti-inflammatory drugs (NSAIDs).
+They may relieve pain.

-- Physical therapy, exercise, or massage therapy may help some men.
+- Physical therapy, exercise, or massage therapy may be helpful.

-- Counseling, biofeedback, or relaxation techniques may help reduce stress that is contributing to the pain
+- Counseling, biofeedback, or relaxation techniques may help reduce stress that is adding to the pain.

 Chronic bacterial prostatitis

-Treatment for chronic bacterial prostatitis is aimed at curing the infection and preventing complications.
-Antibiotics are given for 6 to 12 weeks.
-Long-term antibiotic treatment may be needed if the infection returns.
+To treat chronic bacterial prostatitis, antibiotics are given for 6 to 12 weeks.
+Long-term antibiotic treatment may be needed if the infection comes back.

-- Infected prostate stones (prostatic calculi) can make the infection more difficult to cure.
-They may need to be surgically removed.
+- Infected prostate stones (prostatic calculi) can make the infection harder to cure.
+You may need surgery to remove them.

 - Surgery may be needed if urinary tract problems, such as narrowing of the bladder neck or urethra, are causing the prostatitis.

-Prostatitis is usually treated with antibiotics and other medicines prescribed by your doctor.
-But there are some things you can try at home that may help you be more comfortable:
+There are some things you can do at home that may help you be more comfortable.

 - Sit in a tub of warm water with the water just covering your buttocks, or try a sitz bath.

-- Avoid any foods or activities that make your symptoms worse.
+- Avoid alcohol, caffeine, and spicy or acidic foods, especially if they make your symptoms worse.